Art History Major

 SAVC 230 Global Foundations of Modern Art (3 credits)

 Students deepen their writing and research skills.

-SAVC 255 Writing in Art History (3 credits)
+SAVC 255 Writing and Criticism in Art History (3 credits)

 Students expand their knowledge of art and art history.